SuperVK/sparse-image-repr-bep/bep.typ

 You can clearly see where the image has more fidelity, and see the outlines of the castle.
 This effect is a lot stronger with more Gaussians.

 #figure(
-  caption: [Comparing the accents of different amount of Gaussians.
+  caption: [Comparing the accents of different amounts of Gaussians.
 The lines and edges of the cars and the curb are more visible with more Gaussians.], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),